datastaxdevs/workshop-nosqlbench/README.md

 It is now time to start hitting the database!

-This time you will run with `driver=cql` to actually reach the database: for that to work, you will provide all connections parameters set up earlier.
+This time you will run with `driver=cql` to actually reach the database: for that to work, you will provide all connection parameters set up earlier.

 The next run will ask NoSQLBench to perform a substantial amount of operations,